-Would you believe that more than 50 percent of your home’s energy costs are from your heating and cooling?
-This is the reason why it’s critical to secure an energy-efficient HVAC system.
+Did you know that more than one-half of your home’s energy costs are from your heating and cooling?
+This is why it’s essential to secure an energy-efficient HVAC system.

 Furnace efficiency standards were last updated to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
-This rating system illustrates how effective your furnace is at converting natural gas into heat.
-An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while producing heat.
+This rating system calculates how effective your furnace is at natural gas into heat.
+An AFUE rating of 80% means your furnace wastes about 20% of the fuel it uses while generating heat.

-In 2022, President Biden proposed new energy-efficiency standards for residential gas furnaces that would greatly lower emissions, save customers money and promote sustainability.
+In 2022, the Biden Administration revealed new energy-efficiency standards for residential gas furnaces that would significantly decrease emissions, save consumers money and promote sustainability.

-So what does all of this mean for your existing furnace in 2023?
-Currently, very little, as the proposed rule will not go into effect until 2029 at the earliest and does not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+For the time being, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and doesn’t affect furnaces that are already in use.

-But if your furnace is nearing the end of its life and a replacement is needed in soon, highly energy-efficient furnaces are already available.
+But if you are considering furnace replacement in soon, highly energy-efficient furnaces are now available.
 Learn how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces